Ectopic Pregnancy – Quick Consult

 • Ultrasound evidence of a normal IUP is defined as:

-• Normal appearing, double ringed gestational sac and yolk sac
+• Normal appearing, double-ringed gestational sac and yolk sac

 • Fetal pole